 Thus, invading privacy is another prominent IoT security issue.
 Spying and intruding through IoT devices is a real problem, as a lot of different sensitive data may be compromised and used against its owner.

 On a basic level, a hacker might want to take over a camera and use it for spying.
-Still, one should not forget that many IoT devices record user information, whether it is health equipment, smart toys, wearables, etc. On an industrial level, a company’s big data that can be collected by hackers to expose sensitive business information.
+Still, one should not forget that many IoT devices record user information, whether it is health equipment, smart toys, wearables, etc. On an industrial level, a company’s big data can be collected by hackers to expose sensitive business information.

 Some countries are starting to ban specific IoT devices with security problems.
 For example, the interactive IoT doll with a Bluetooth pin, which gave access to the toy’s microphone and speaker to anyone within the 25-30 meter radius.
 The doll was labeled as an espionage device and was banned in Germany.